2. ON COMPUTERS

-A frequently unrecognised problem is the lack of mental autonomy that can be induced by a surfeit of technology.
-It is strongly arguable that “more choice” is not a liberating factor in many cases, but instead the cause of an increased dependence upon distractions and complications.
-Social networking websites like Facebook have received strong criticism in Britain for encouraging semi-literate contributions and libels.
-Troll activity now causes much consternation.
+Other drawbacks are often forgotten.
+A frequently unrecognised problem is the erosion of mental autonomy induced by a surfeit of technology.
+Sadly, “more choice” is not a liberating factor in many cases, being instead the cause of an increased dependence upon distractions, including malicious websites.
+Even more reputable activities transpired to harbour negative factors.
+Social networking websites like Facebook became well known in Britain for encouraging semi-literate contributions and libels.
+Troll activity now caused much consternation.
 Trolls are pseudonymous entities who are calculating no come-back for their transgressions.

 Google Inc. of California has a huge public responsibility in relation to websites and blogs.
 Unfortunately, Google gives priority to backlinks, not quality of content.
-On Google Search, inferior (and also defamatory) blogs can get preferential treatment over diligent websites conveying far more relevant information.
+On Google Search, inferior (and also defamatory) blogs can gain ascendancy over diligent websites conveying far more relevant information.
 The visible discrepancies in this situation are pronounced.
-The length of Search list entries is no longer specified, unlike the situation several years ago.
-This blanking of detail assists web junk.
+The length of Search list entries is no longer specified, unlike the situation formerly existing.
+This blanking of detail assists short read web detritus.

+The advance of technology is not everywhere welcomed.
 In July 2008, the Google project of photographing British houses, on a national basis, gained adverse publicity.
 This project evoked media complaints that Google are thereby making available details which can be used against hapless citizens by thieves and terrorists.
 The giant American computer company was accused of mounting an incursion upon British public safety.
 A national feeling developed that Google is exploiting British citizens, a factor matched by American complaints about similar activities in the home country of Google.
-The contested project is known as Google Earth, a software enterprise released to the public in 2006.
-Known as the “globe program,” the versions of software here include the Earth Pro, selling for 400 dollars per year.
-The use of Google automobile cameras in British streets spotlighted the “invasion of privacy” and related issues.
-See Google Earth Controversy (accessed 04/04/2013).
+The contested project of Google Earth was a software enterprise released to the public in 2006.
+Known as the “globe program,” the software here included Earth Pro, selling for 400 dollars per year.
+The use of Google automobile cameras in British streets spotlighted the “invasion of privacy,” also related issues causing similar complaints in other countries (Google Earth Controversy).

-The troll dimensions of Wikipedia are viewed with misgivings.
+The troll dimensions of Wikipedia are viewed with misgivings (Wikipedia Anomalies).
 The majority of Wikipedia editors and administrators use a pseudonym, which is no encouragement to regard their statements as being authoritative.
-The average age of Wikipedia editors has been stated (by leader JImmy Wales) to be 26.
-Wikipedia personnel are not supposed to indulge in personal attacks, but these have been in evidence on discussion pages and Noticeboard features.
-In my own case, and as a carry-over from the SSS108 User page, I have been the recipient of hostile attention from several pseudonymous entities on Wikipedia.
-For a compact description, see Wikipedia Misinformation.
-For a more detailed treatment, see Wikipedia Anomalies.
-See also the Sequel.
-Jimmy Wales deleted the SSS108 user page in 2012.
+The average age of Wikipedia editors was long ago stated (by manager Jimmy Wales) to be 26, though more recent assessments indicate a much lower age group.
+Wikipedia personnel should not indulge in personal attacks, but these became evident on many discussion pages and Noticeboard features.
+Jimmy Wales deleted the SSS108 User page in 2012.
+See also Wikipedia Misinformation.

-The relevance of pseudonymity on the web is strongly in question.
-Such authorship too frequently converges with troll tendencies.
-If writers are afraid to reveal their true identity, suspicion can legitimately attach to their output.
+Pseudonymity on the web is strongly in question.
+Anonymous authorship too frequently converges with troll tendencies.
+If internet users are reluctant to reveal their true identity, suspicion can legitimately attach to their output.

-It is possible to conclude that the disadvantages of computers currently outweigh the advantages, and that extensive legislation is needed to improve the educational performance of this media.
+The disadvantages of computers are a sad reflection upon human criminal traits.
+Extensive legislation is needed to improve the educational performance of this media.